Drip Capital

-Drip Capital is a digital trade finance company based in Palo Alto, California.
+Drip Capital (DRIP/c) is a digital trade finance and B2B commerce company based in Palo Alto, California.
 The company offers working capital to small and medium sized companies engaged in cross-border trade in India, Mexico and the United States using technology and data analytics.
+It also operates a B2B commerce platform that connects global buyers and suppliers.
+It's investors include Accel, Sequoia, Wing VC, Y Combinator, and Sumitomo Mitsui Banking Corporation, alongside debt partners such as Barclays, IFC (World Bank Group), and TD Bank.

 History

-The company was founded in November 2014 by Wharton School alums Pushkar Mukewar and Neil Kothari.
+The company was founded in November 2016 by Wharton School alums Pushkar Mukewar and Neil Kothari.
 Using their prior experience in finance and technology, they set up the company to bridge the trade finance gap for SME export-import worldwide.

-In 2016, Drip Capital launched its Indian subsidiary, Drip Capital Services India LLP to begin operations in the country.
+Drip Capital later launched its Indian subsidiary, Drip Capital Services India LLP to begin operations in the country.
 In 2018, Drip introduced its supplier financing solutions and domestic factoring services for small businesses in Mexico.
-In early 2020, the company launched its buyer financing solutions for US-based SMB importers.

 Products and services

+Drip Capital has two core offerings: trade finance and trade commerce.

-Drip Capital currently offers collateral-free finance to businesses participating in international trade.
-The company uses electronic data and its proprietary automated risk management system to assess its customers and their deals.
-Drip offers credit lines ranging from $100,000 to $2.5 million, depending on the size of the business and its requirement.
+Under trade finance, Drip Capital offers digital, collateral-free finance to small and medium-sized businesses participating in international trade.
+Using electronic data and automated risk assessment, the company evaluates counterparties and transactions to extend credit limits of up to US$3 million, depending on the size of the business and its requirement.

+In the United States, Drip Capital operates supply chain financing programs for buyers, enabling domestic and international suppliers to receive accelerated payments.
+In India, the company provides receivables financing for exporters as well as supply chain financing solutions for domestic buyers and their supplier networks.

+Its trade commerce offering is a B2B commerce platform that connects global buyers and suppliers to facilitate cross-border sourcing.
+The platform enables businesses to identify trade partners, manage transactions, and participate in global supply chains.

 Drip Capital has been extensively engaging with various trade associations and export promotion councils like FIEO, EEPC, CHEMEXCIL, and PLEXCONCIL to educate exporters about its product offerings.
 In November 2021, Drip Capital announced two new partnerships, a collaboration with CARGOES Finance by DP World and another with TradeLens, a blockchain enabled digital platform, to enable access to working capital for emerging market small and medium-sized businesses.

-In September 2020, Drip Capital was named to the CB Insights Fintech 250 list.
-In March 2022, it was featured in Y Combinator's Top Companies list.